-- Go through the transcript with your class
+- Go through your Chat transcript with your class

 - Review questions asked by your students

-- Evening chats are 7–8 pm on Thursdays throughout the activity
+- Evening Chats are 7pm to 8 pm on Thursdays during the Zone

 - Remind students they can join these from home with their family and friends

-- On the final day there is a live chat at 12–3 pm
+- On the final day there is a live Chat from 12pm to 3pm

-- At 3 pm the Zone Winner will be announced
+- During this Chat, the Zone Winner will be announced

-We asked teachers what tips they would give to a teacher taking part in I’m a Scientist for the first time.
+We asked teachers what tips they would give to other teachers taking part in I’m a Scientist for the first time.

 Here are the most common answers: